 Boiardo, Matteomaria (ca. 1441–94): Italian poet of classic chivalry (King Arthur, Charlemagne); best-known piece was his unfinished Orlando innamorato (1487), the thread of which was picked up by Ariosto in the latter’s Orlando furioso.

 Boie, Heinrich Christian (1744–1806): Minor poet who as a private tutor in Göttingen promoted the Göttinger Hainbund group of poets.
 Published the first (Göttinger) Musenalmanach in 1770 together with Friedrich Wilhelm Gotter.
 Also published the periodical Das deutsche Museum beginning in 1776.
-Married first to Luise Mejer, then to the sister of Johann Heinrich Voss.
+Married from 1785 to Luise Justine Mejer (†1786), then to the sister of Johann Heinrich Voss.
 His correspondence with Luise Mejer was published in 1961.
 Caroline also spells his name Boyé.
+(Portrait: 1773 by Leopold Matthieu; Dithmarscher Landesmuseum.)

 Boisserée, Sulpiz (1783–1854): art collector and connoisseur who with his brother, Melchior (1786–1851) studied and contributed to a revival of interest in medieval art and Gothic architecture while also assembling an impressive collection of German and Flemish paintings that King Ludwig I of Bavaria acquired in 1827 (Alte Pinakothek).
 Influenced Goethe and was an acquaintance of Friedrich and Dorothea Schlegel in Paris.